 On the other hand, making $100,000 from your blog a month requires a completely different strategy.
 For instance, you need to transform your blog into an authority website through quality content, build your own email lists and grow your blog audience, set up marketing strategies through other platforms like guest posting on other blogs and leverage on social media for more exposure, etc.

 As you can see, different goals require different blueprints.
-The problem with most people is that they overestimate themselves by setting big goals, but they are not using the right blueprint to achieve their goals.
+The problem with most people is that they overestimate themselves by setting big goals that are out of their current ability to achieve, and at the same time, they are not using the right blueprint to achieve their goals.

 What most people will do when it comes to setting a big goal is that they will double their time and put in more effort into doing what they know at that moment.